 ^ to top

-Every Hub module should have a menu item called "Plagiarism, Turnitin and Referencing" and in this section you will find a link to turnitin and also a link to the QMU student guide to avoiding plagiarism wiki.
-This wiki provides information and resources in relation to QMU's approach to plagiarism prevention.
-The wiki has been developed by the Centre for Academic Practice and is aimed at students and tutors.
+Every Hub module should have a menu item called "Plagiarism & Referencing" and in this section you will find a link to a 'Plagiarism Checking Tool' and also a link to the QMU student guide to avoiding plagiarism.
+This resource provides information and resources in relation to QMU's approach to plagiarism prevention.

-The turnitin link can be used to check your referencing before submitting your assignment to the drop-box for marking.
-Further information about how to use turnitin, including a detailed guide, is available on the Effective Learning Service web pages at: http://www.qmu.ac.uk/ELS/Turnitin.htm
+The tool link can be used to check your draft referencing before submitting your assignment to the seprerate dropbox for marking.
+Further information about how to use the tool, including a detailed guide, is available on the Effective Learning Service web pages at: http://www.qmu.ac.uk/ELS/Turnitin.htm

 Step-by-step user guides